 Emotional crises by situations that put pressure on us will have an impact on our whole self.
 That is why I don’t recommend that you let it go unnoticed when you feel you can’t get through something easily.
-You have to keep in mind that the more serious the event, the greater the effect it will have on you.
+You have to keep in mind that the more serious the event, the greater the effect on you.

 Emotional reactions during emotional crises

 Emotional crises will awaken many reactions that are impossible to ignore.
 These reactions usually include physical, cognitive, and interpersonal aspects.

 A breakup is not the same as the death of your partner, a vehicle accident in which there were only material losses is not the same as one in which there were serious injuries.

-Emotions will be the protagonists in crises, and it is also in these moments when we will sincerely understand how powerful they are and how they define us.
-When you go through a crisis, you will experience emotional reactions such as shock and an overwhelming feeling where you may not believe what just happened to you.
+Emotions will be the protagonists in crises.
+It is also in these moments when we will sincerely understand how powerful they are and how they define us.
+When you go through a crisis, you will experience emotional reactions.
+They ca be shock and an overwhelming feeling where you may not believe what just happened to you.

 Reactions can also include emotions such as anger or irritability for having witnessed the event.
 The pain will be inevitable, as is the guilt for not having been able to do more.
 The emotions will be there throughout the recovery process, and when it comes to very serious events, these emotions will return on the anniversaries of the events.

 With the cognitive aspect, you experience feelings such as confusion, indecision, lack of memory, and trouble concentrating.
 Also, memory plays a very important role in the development of these events because you will have memories accompanied by an increased heart rate or excessive sweating.

 Depending on the type of event that triggered this emotional crisis, these can be a milder or more intense.